playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

 ---
 {
 	title: "Setup Android Studio Emulator for AMD Ryzen CPUs",
-	description: "Historically, the Android Emulator has only ran on Intel CPUs.
+	description: "Historically, the Android Emulator has only run on Intel CPUs.
 While that's no longer the case, it can be tricky to setup.
 Let's walk through how to do so!",
 	published: '2020-05-05T13:45:00.284Z',
 	authors: ['crutchcorn'],
 	tags: ['tooling', 'windows'],